|READ A2Z Blogs.|

 Lady Enid’s narrative, Knight Geraint of King Author’s Court

 Do I like the Story?
 Maybe?
 "Lady Enide stands by her man," a power only a wise woman has.
-A female voice in the first person and speaking in the present tense not done verbally or written for classic tales.
+A female voice in the first person and speaking in the past tense not done verbally or written for classic tales.
 She travels on the quest, horrified, astonished, and marvels at her husband's compelling drive for esteem.
-The sword in hand, the spear, and thought to win, worse using his wife as a decoy, The macho male of my early childhood.
+The sword in hand, the spear, and lance to win, and using his wife as a decoy, The macho male of my early childhood and his car of shiny armor.
 I understand the burdens placed on this code of behaviors on young males and, thus, the young females.

-Because this is a long tale, my verbal telling done in scenes or events to remember the story, then only after charting the characters, motives, themes, scene, voice, the plot.
-Organizing into scenes is to ground into the events as a stage and let Enide tell the story.
-Right now, I have to put together edits from my video on YouTube and notes.
+Because this is a long tale, my verbal telling done in scenes or events to remember the story, then only after charting the characters, motives, the plot telling the legend.
+Organizing into scenes is to ground into the events as stages and lets Enid tell the story.

 ‘Geraint, Son of Erbin’ from the Welsh Mabinogion, the primitive Celtic Arthurian Myths translated by Lady Charlotte Guest (got to wonder about the name).